markmead/shopify-skeleton/README.md

 shopify theme init [name] -u https://github.com/markmead/shopify-skeleton.git
 ```

+## Assets

+To make the build process of CSS and JavaScript clearer the develpoment files are located in the `src` folder at the root of the project.

+These files will be compiled into the `assets` folder which will contain minified versions.

 ### CSS

 This theme uses Tailwind CSS and therefore PostCSS to compile the main `theme.css` file.